Cu Zn Mo Ag

 Antamina is located within one of the widest sections of the Incaic Fold and Thrust belt, where it has a width of about 40 km.
 The structures and stratigraphy trend NW-SE and the thrusts are east verging, with tectonic activity having taken place during the late Eocene Incaic II stage.

-The deposit is hosted near the Incaic structural contact between the 200 to 800 m thick Jumasha and 115 to 225 m thick Celendin Formations.
+The deposit is hosted near the Incaic structural contact between the 200 to 800 m thick Jumasha and 115 to 225 m thick Celendin Formations, with ~75% of the known exoskarn replacing the former.
 The Jumasha Formation, which is mid to upper Cretaceous (Albian) in age, is thrust over the younger Upper Cretaceous (Coniacian) Celendin Formation in a number of sections.
+The Jumasha forms prominent steep mountains of massive to thick-bedded, relatively pure light grey limestones.
+The Celendin Formation is markedly more shaly and comprises thin-bedded, predominantly marly limestones (Love et al., 2004).
 West of Antamina the Jumasha Formation forms a steep thrust ramp over itself and the Celendin Formation.
-The Jumasha forms prominent steep mountains of well-bedded, light grey limestone.
 Further west, successive thrusts transport the stratigraphically lower Pariahuanca Formation over the Jumasha (the Chulec and Pariatambo Formations are missing), the Carhuaz and then the Lower Cretaceous Chimú Formation (Lipten et al., 2005).

 The ore deposit lies within the Antamina valley, which is a 4 km long, steep sided, U-shaped glacial feature with a flat floor 500 to 600 m